 Optionally, you can choose to auto-log activities to the timeline, with the attached file, when documents are generated: (works for single and bulk generation)

-To create your document template, head over to Settings > Documents in your Beacon dashboard, and upload any word document you like as your template.
+To create your document template, head over to Settings > Documents in your sidebar, and upload any word document you like as your template.

 Beacon will automatically detect the merge tags in your template, and allow you to set "default values" for each tag - which will be used if the data isn't saved on a record in Beacon: